 From 1945 to 1951, more than a hundred families lived on the Cove Fields, behind the present-day Plains of Abraham Museum.
 Created out of former army barracks, the community was also known as the Faubourg de la misère ("the poor suburb").

 Structures with archival photos, designed by Groupe A / Annexe U and built by carpenter Zachari Guay-Hébert, take visitors back to the homes of those years and bring to life a unique episode of Quebec City's history.

-The installation can be accessed, free of charge, until the end of October.
+The installation can be accessed, free of charge, until the beginning of November 2023.

 Call for participation

 With the support of La Horde Patrimoine appliqué and the Faculté des lettres et des sciences humaines (Université Laval), the National Battlefields Commission is conducting an ethnographic survey of people who lived on Cove Fields between 1945 and 1951, or who had close ties with that site.